i-request/IReq-BE/README.md

 # IReq-BE
 Back-end

+to use this server:

 list of routes:

-GET '/' returns 'hey whats up'
+GET '/' returns 'hey whats up' /n
-GET '/products' returns an array of all the products GET '/tickets' returns an array of all the tickets POST '/tickets' add a given ticket object to the database in the format of:
+GET '/products' returns an array of all the products /n GET '/tickets' returns an array of all the tickets /n POST '/tickets' add a given ticket object to the database in the format of:
                {     delivery: BOOLEAN,
                     order_content: [ ARRAY OF OBJECTS  ],